Photomatix Light – Tutorial And Review

 Once you have chosen and opened your bracketed exposures, you will see the following screen, and you can then click the “Next…” button:

 For the sake of this tutorial/review I will go over the Details Enhancer tone mapping method, which is the most commonly used.
-Here is what the combined Carnival exposures look like in the Details Enhancer tone mapping menu, at the “Default” setting:
+Here is what the combined Lighthouse exposures look like in the Details Enhancer tone mapping menu, at the “Default” setting:

 The tone mapping settings I have chosen for this HDR image are: